Empire: Contemporary usage

 In "Prolegomena" to the 2021 two-volumes Oxford World History of Empire, editor Peter Fibiger Bang stated that humanity has moved beyond the postcolonial moment and imperialism has resurfaced as a global force.
 Although anti-imperialist in rhetoric, the leading military powers of today—the United States, China, and Russia—pursue imperial policies.
 In the "Epilogue" of this compilation Frederick Cooper added that the United States developed and maintains a form of imperial reach, now in competition with another imperial power of China, while the Russian Empire has reappeared in yet another transmutation on its Eurasian space.
 One year after the volumes went into press, Russia boldly confirmed these statements for itself.
-Having listed the United States, China, Russia, Israel and ISIS as his examples of the contemporary imperial phenomena, John M. MacKenzie concludes: "What is incontrovertible is that empires are vital to an understanding not only of human history, but also of the world we live in now."
+Having listed the United States, China, Russia, Israel, and ISIS as his examples of the contemporary imperial phenomena, John M. MacKenzie concludes: "What is incontrovertible is that empires are vital to an understanding not only of human history, but also of the world we live in now."
 Sandra Halperin and Ronen Palan claim a significant imperial dimension in the contemporary political landscape and challenge the common assumption that nation states have displaced empires.
-Despite the official definition of empire as illegitimate, Cooper drews his conclusion, it is premature to tell whether we have mastered the skills of turning empire into new forms of political organization.
+Despite the official definition of empire as illegitimate, Cooper draws his conclusion, it is premature to tell whether we have mastered the skills of turning empire into new forms of political organization.
 Krishan Kumar explained what in his view means the end of empire.
 What disappeared in the 20th century is the name "empire," no state calls itself "empire."
 Meanwhile the phenomenon of empire continues under other names and produces a world significantly different from a theoretical world of equal states.
 Paraphrasing Mark Twain and William Faulkner, he suggested that rumours of empires' death are greatly exaggerated and their "past is never dead; it is not even past."